-Ranging from classy Scottsdale digs to shacks in south Phoenix, you'll get a variety of experiences from Thai restaurants in the Valley.
-It seems there are as many places to get your favorite pad Thai or duck curry in town as there are to get your favorite carne asada burrito or street tacos.
+Thai food in the Valley encompasses everything from classy Scottsdale digs to shacks in south Phoenix.
+It can often seem as though there are as many places to get your favorite pad Thai or duck curry in town as there are to get your favorite carne asada burrito or street tacos.

-With many of the same dishes tying every Thai menu together, there are a few distinguishing characteristics that set our 13 favorite Thai joints apart from their competitors.
+With many of the same dishes tying every Thai menu together, it helps to look for the few distinguishing characteristics that set the best ones apart.
+Read on to learn about our 13 favorite Thai joints that do just that.

 Chanpen Thai CuisineMultiple Locations

 Chanpen Thai Cuisine can be intimidating for first-timers.
-The south Phoenix location can seem small and uninviting.
-However, once inside, you'll be met with friendly service that makes you feel instantly like family.
-The eats are about as authentic as it gets, and the yellow curry, in particular, is simple, flavorful, and filling.
-And the menu covers everything from salad and soups to rice dishes, pad Thai plates, and stir-fried options.
-Our favorite part of Chanpen is that each table gets a selection of small jars filled with spicy mix-ins, each with its own distinct flavor, which really adds a kick to anything you choose from the menu.
+The south Phoenix location seems small and uninviting.
+Once inside, though, you'll be met with friendly service that makes you feel like family.
+The authentic menu covers everything from salad and soups to rice dishes, pad Thai plates, and stir-fried options.
+The yellow curry is simple, flavorful, and filling, but our favorite part of Chanpen is that each table gets a selection of small jars filled with spicy mix-ins, each with its own distinct flavor, which really adds a kick to anything you choose from the menu.

 Bangkok native Pornsupak "Cat" Bunnag and partner Dan Robinson have turned Phoenix's Thai food scene on its ear with this lively midtown bistro.
 Glai Baan's small menu specializes in Thai street snacks and northeastern Thai specialties, including pork skewers, larb, noodle dishes, and kanom jeeb, or freshly steamed pork dumplings.
 Bunnag skillfully deploys staple ingredients like garlic, basil, and lime to create irresistible sauces and curries.
 With a refined take on Thai street food and harder-to-find regional specialties, Glai Baan represents a big step forward for Thai cooking in metro Phoenix.

 This Old Town Scottsdale spot has been dishing out Thai food to hungry patrons since 1987.
-It's clean, open and bright bistro setting differentiates it from competitors.
-While the prices are a little higher than the typical Thai place, you're likely paying for the location, which is definitely more upscale than other Thai joints on the list — and housed in a 1921 building that has been many a restaurant over the years.
-Appetizers like Thai Toast, Siamese Kisses and Thai-style hot wings are a great start to your meal at Malee's, while main dishes like the coco chili fish and drunken dragon noodles are sure to impress on their own.
+Its clean, open, and bright bistro setting differentiates it from competitors.
+While the prices are a little higher than the typical Thai place, you're likely paying for the location, which is more upscale than other Thai joints on our list and housed in a 1921 building that has been many a restaurant over the years.
+Start with appetizers like Thai Toast, Siamese Kisses and Thai-style hot wings at Malee's, then move on to main dishes like the coco chili fish and drunken dragon noodles.

-While Nunthaporn's Thai Cuisine may look pretty basic, fresh and simple is the name of the game at this downtown Mesa spot.
-Rather than relying on thick and overly sweet pre-made sauces, like some Thai places do, Nunthaporn's flavor comes from fresh, authentic ingredients prepared on the spot.
+Fresh and simple is the name of the game at Nunthaporn's Thai Cuisine, a downtown Mesa staple.
+Rather than relying on thick and overly sweet pre-made sauces, as some Thai places do, Nunthaporn's flavor comes from fresh, authentic ingredients prepared on the spot.
 The pad khing shows off bright, acidic flavors with ginger, garlic and onion and contrasts them with a more umami pallet by using soy bean and black fungus.
-The attention to balanced flavors really shines through in each dish, creating a completely unique to the Valley Thai dining experience.
+The attention to balanced flavors shines through in each dish, creating a completely unique-to-the-Valley Thai dining experience.

-Take out, delivered or dine in, Smile Thai Cuisine has those colorful dishes that you won’t be able to shake later, including Drunken Noodle, Massamun Curry, Pad See Eew, and Yum Woonsen.
-This is also a big soup place, dishing out choice of beef, prawn, duck and seafood, plus Tom Yum (hot and sour soup), Tom Kha (coconut soup), Seafood Hot Pot, and Wonton Soup.
-There’s also Pho, Chow Mein, Pineapple Fried Rice, and Crying Tiger on the barbecue section of their menu.
-And Tempe residents are glad for those lunch specials.
+Smile Thai Cuisine has tons of colorful dishes — Drunken Noodle, Massamun Curry, Pad See Eew, and Yum Woonsen — and it's also a big soup place, serving up Tom Yum (hot and sour soup), Tom Kha (coconut soup), Seafood Hot Pot, and Wonton Soup.
+There’s also Pho, Chow Mein, Pineapple Fried Rice, and Crying Tiger on the barbecue section of the menu.
+And Tempe residents are happy about those lunch specials.

 Soi 4 Bangkok Eatery8787 North Scottsdale Road, #104, Scottsdale

 If you're looking for all of the best parts of upscale dining combined with delicious Thai food, Soi 4 Bangkok Eatery is the place for you.
-This sleek and chic north Scottsdale by way of Oakland restaurant doesn't go for the simple, homey décor most spots on the list seem to adopt.
+This sleek-and-chic spot is north Scottsdale by way of Oakland, and it doesn't go for the simple, homey décor most spots on our list tend to adopt.
 Plus, with a full bar, you can get a craft cocktail while you munch on Kieow Tod, pork and shrimp dumplings pan-fried and served with a ginger soy dipping sauce.
-You can expect to pay a bit more for the classy digs, but the food and drinks are well worth the small splurge.
+You'll pay a bit more for the classy digs, but the food and drinks are well worth the splurge.

 Thai BasilMultiple Locations

 Although Thai Basil has many different locations to choose from around the Valley, the Tempe incarnation off University Drive and Farmer Avenue downtown is our favorite.
 Fast and friendly service makes it an ideal spot to grab lunch on a break between classes or from work.
-When we go, the silver noodle soup is our go-to dish because the light, but flavorful broth with rice noodles and tons of veggies is enough to fill us up, but not slow us down.
-The papaya salad is also a great option for calorie-counters with a delicious citrusy dressing and shrimp.
-What’s more, you’re welcome to bring your carry-out next door to Taste of Tops to pair dinner with a craft beer.
+When we go, the silver noodle soup is our go-to dish; the light, flavorful broth with rice noodles and veggies is enough to fill us up without slowing us down.
+The papaya salad features a delicious citrusy dressing and shrimp, and is a great option for calorie-counters.
+Bonus: You’re welcome to bring your carry-out next door to Taste of Tops to pair dinner with a craft beer.